ABOUT THE FIRM - JASON GAST

 I moved to Western North Carolina in early 1996, after having recently graduated from college.
 I quickly settled in Asheville, which has been my home ever since.

-My wife and I left the area for a few years so I could attend law school at the University of Tennessee.
-With the support of my wife, I received a comprehensive legal education, as well as practical, hands-on experience working with actual clients through the school’s legal clinic.
+My wife and I had to leave the area for a few years so I could attend law school at the University of Tennessee.
+While there, and with the support of my wife, I received both a great legal education and practical hands-on experience working with actual clients through the school’s legal clinic.
+It was then that I decided that I would open my own law firm, once I returned to Buncombe County after law school.

-Like many Western North Carolinians, I consider myself fortunate to live in an area that I love where I am also able to do work that I find so important and fulfilling.
-I hope my good fortune continues for a long time to come.
+Like many Western North Carolinians, I consider myself fortunate to live in an area that I love and to being doing work that I find so important and fulfilling.
+I hope both things continue for a long time.